Discerning the narrative of the Fondaco dei Tedeschi murals:

 "...she is raising the head with a sword..."
 Vasari Ibid.

-Was Vasari too preoccupied with the Judith/Germania attribution to note the two woman that have been supposed to have occupied the position on the upper level directly above the woman brandishing the sword?
+Was Vasari too preoccupied with the Judith/Germania attribution to note the arrangement of the two woman that were supposed to have occupied the position on the upper level directly above the woman brandishing the sword?

 [As noticed by Paul Joannides and brought to my notice in Dr Stefano's blog here - these figures (Fig 5.) imitate (or vice versa) the physical attitudes of the two women at the sarcophagus /fountain in the Sacred and Profane Love.]